AOS130 Introduction to Organisation Theory

 The contents of the lectures are a part of the curriculum in addition to the following textbook: Jakobsen, Dag Ingvar og Jan Thorsvik: Hvordan organisasjoner fungerer.
 Bergen: Fagbokforlaget.
 (5th ed.).

-Mandatory group assignments and participation in study groups each day of the course.
+Mandatory group assignments and (digital) participation in lectures and study groups each day of the course.

 Students who show up after the 2nd day of the course will not be allowed to take the course.